mrinalkumarjha/CoreAngularEcommerce/README.md

 check outdated package with npm outdated and update them also to wanted version.

-then use tool npx to update all library in singal command.
+then use tool npx to update all library in singal command. or use individually for ex:  ng update rxjs

 npx -p npm-check-updates ncu -u